First-time homebuyer programs in Iowa

 These loans do require you to pay an upfront 1% guarantee fee and an annual 0.35% fee.
 But when compared to the amount you’ll pay in mortgage insurance with other types of loans, you’ll probably still come out ahead with the USDA’s program.

 That said, you may simply make too much money to qualify for a USDA loan.
 The current income limits in most parts of the U.S. are $86,850 for one- to four-member households and $114,650 for five- to eight-member households, though the limits may be higher if you live in a county with an above-average cost of living.
 The USDA’s website can show you the limits in your area.

-A great first move would be to take a look at your credit score and see how you measure up to your ideal loan’s requirements.
+Deciding to buy a home is a big decision.
+A great next move is to check your credit score and see how you measure up to your ideal loan’s requirements.
 You can get a free score through the site Credit Sesame.

 Is your score disappointing?
 That’s OK — you have plenty of options.
-An organization like Self credit repair can help you bring your score up.
+An organization like Self can help you boost your score.

 Once you’re in good shape, don’t forget to gather the important documents you’ll need to prove you’ve got money in the bank and cash coming in.